leofig-rj/grbl/doc/markdown/interface.md

 		- `A:SFM` indicates the current state of accessory machine components, such as the spindle and coolant.

 		- Due to the new toggle overrides, these machine components may not be running according to the g-code program.
 This data is provided to ensure the user knows exactly what Grbl is doing at any given time.

 		- Each letter after `A:` denotes a particular state.
 When it appears, the state is enabled.
 When it does not appear, the state is disabled.

 			- `S` indicates spindle is enabled in the CW direction.
 This does not appear with `C`.
 			- `C` indicates spindle is enabled in the CCW direction.
 This does not appear with `S`.
       - `F` indicates flood coolant is enabled.
-        	- `M` indicates mist coolant is enabled.
+      - `N` indicates fan is enabled.

 	   - Assume accessory state letters are presented in no particular order.

       - This data field appears:

 			- When any accessory state is enabled.